A Summary Of The Child Support Guidelines In Arizona

 Section 12 – “Equal Parenting Time”

 If the time spent with each parent is essentially equal, the child support obligation is generally affected to the most substantial degree.
 A parenting time adjustment no longer applies.
-Rather, you take each party’s child support obligation and divide it by two so that there is merely an equalization sum paid from the higher income parent (i.e. 50% of the difference between the parties’ respective child support obligation amounts).
+Rather, you take each party’s child support obligation (after including health care and other expenses) and divide it by two so that there is merely an equalization sum paid from the higher income parent (i.e. 50% of the difference between the parties’ respective child support obligation amounts).
 The child support pursuant to an equal time sharing arrangement is generally much less than child support where a party has less than equal time and receives a percentage adjustment.

 Section 16 – “Multiple Children, Divided Custody”

 Things get a bit more complicated where the parties have divided custody, i.e., where one parent is the primary custodial parent for one or more of the children, while the other parent is primary custodian for one or more of the other children.